C9orf72: Evolutionary history

 In humans the cytogenetic location was discovered in 2006 on 9p21.2.

 The gene was discovered in 2011 and is highly conserved in primates, other mammals and across different species: For example, it is nearly identical to humans in chimpanzee and rhesus macaque (99.58%), mouse (98.13%), rat (97.71%) and rabbit (98.54%), and Xenopus (83.96%), as well as zebrafish (75.97%).
-However, for the nematode Caenorhabditis elegans there is almost no correlation (14.71%) and there is none with Drosophila.
+Sequence similarity for the nematode Caenorhabditis elegans ortholog, ALFA-1, is low (14.71%), while there is no Drosophila ortholog.

 Sequence analysis suggests that the C9ORF72 protein emerged early in eukaryotic evolution, and whereas most eukaryotes usually possess a single copy of the gene encoding the C9ORF72 protein, the eukaryotes Entamoeba and Trichomonas vaginalis possess multiple copies, suggestive of independent lineage-specific expansions in these species.
 The family is lost in most fungi (except Rhizopus) and plants.

 The molecular location on chromosome 9 is base pairs 27,546,546 to 27,573,866.